Spring Training Trip 2010

 have seen them all.
 I must give a tip of

-the hat to the folks at Drillers Park that flirt with heatstroke to
+Drillers Park that flirt with heatstroke to

 dress up as QuickTrip food items.